TheSoundOfAIOSR/rg_sound_generation/README.md

 **velocity**: Velocity of the note between 25 and 127

 **latent_sample**: Values for z input to decoder

+**qualities**: Timbre qualities from use speech, used to find initial heuristic configurations

 **heuristic_measures**: List of values for following measures used in decoder in the sequence shown:
 ```python